 Frederick Fischer had a steam sawmill built at the foot of Carrollton Ave. and the River.
 The company became the largest lumber stockyard in New Orleans.
-Most homes in Carrollton were built with Fischer lumber until the mill burned down in 1917.
-Today, the pocket park at the intersection of St. Charles and Carrollton is named Fischer Park in honor of the Fischer family.
+The pocket park at the intersection of St. Charles and Carrollton is named Fischer Place in honor of the family.

 The Firemen's Charitable Association was organized which aided the members and their families who belonged to Carrollton's three volunteer fire companies.
 The first president was Mayor Zeller.
 It was not until 1891 that the New Orleans Fire Department would be formed and firemen would be paid for their service.

 The N. O. & C. R. R. Co. was leased to General Beauregard and others for the term of 25 years.
 The use of locomotives on the line was discontinued by the new leaseholders.
 New cars that were pulled by mules and horses were ordered from Philadelphia and in use on the route the following year.